 TRA is available as weekly income support to eligible workers who have exhausted UI benefits.
 The amendments enacted by the TAA Reform Act of 2002 (2002 program) provide an Alternative Trade Adjustment Assistance (ATAA) benefit.
-The ATAA is available in lieu of TRA to eligible workers who are 50 years of age and older and elect to receive this benefit (20 CFR part 617; Training and Employment Guidance Letters (TEGLs) 11-02 and 2-03).
+The ATAA is available in lieu of TRA to eligible workers who are 50 years of age and older and elect to receive this benefit (20 CFR part 617; Training and Employment Guidance Letters (TEGLs) Nos.11-02 and 2-03).
 The amendments enacted by the Trade and Globalization Adjustment Assistance Act of 2009 (TGAAA or the Trade Act of 2009) which also is part of ARRA, expanded the number of weeks of income support available for TRA and also provided a Reemployment Trade Adjustment Assistance (RTAA) benefit.
-The RTAA is available in lieu of TRA to eligible workers who are 50 years of age and older and elect to receive this benefit (20 CFR part 617; TEGL 22-08; TEGL 10-11).
+The RTAA is available in lieu of TRA to eligible workers who are 50 years of age and older and elect to receive this benefit (20 CFR part 617; TEGL No. 22-08; TEGL No. 10-11).
 TRA and RTAA benefits are available only to petitions filed for coverage under the TAA program on or after May 18, 2009, and on or before February 15, 2011.
 On this date, the Trade Act of 2009 expired, and the TAA program continued operating under the TAA Reform Act of 2002.
-On October 21, 2011, the Trade Adjustment Assistance Extension Act of 2011 (TAAEA, 2011 program) reauthorized RTAA, but at the 2002 benefit levels (20 CFR part 617; TEGL 10-11).
-Previous petitions will continue to be served under the Trade Act of 2002.
-The Office of Trade Adjustment Assistance administers the three programs concurrently.
+On October 21, 2011, the Trade Adjustment Assistance Extension Act of 2011 (TAAEA, 2011 program) reauthorized RTAA, but at the 2002 benefit levels (20 CFR part 617; TEGL No. 10-11).
+The TAA program was not reauthorized by January 1, 2014, thus the program reverted to the 2002 program under the TAA Reform Act of 2002.
+The program is now known as Reversion 2014 (TEGL No. 7-13).
+TEGL No. 14-14 was issued on December 1, 2014, to implement the termination provisions of the TAA program, absent congressional action.
+The Office of Trade Adjustment Assistance administers the four programs concurrently.